 Government support for individuals – a summary

-The Chancellor announced further measures to increase the support package available to individuals on 20 March 2020 as a result of the Coronavirus.
-Here we provide a summary (as of 22 March 2020) of the support available for individuals during this period of disruption.
+The Chancellor has announced various measures to support individuals and the self-employed as a result of the Coronavirus.
+Here we provide a summary (as of 7 May 2020) of the support available for individuals during this period of disruption.